This page is a comprehensive resource designed to help you learn guitar chords.

 Check the table of contents below to get started:

-Welcome to our Guitar Chords Online Dictionary.
-On the web, you can find lots of chord diagrams, but this guitar chords library is different: it shows you how the proper way to place your fingers to play a given chord, but also tells you the name of the notes that compose that chord, and even the tones of the chord!
+On the web, you can find lots of chord diagrams, but this guitar chords library is different: it shows you how the proper way to place your fingers to play a given chord, but also tells you the name of the notes that compose that chord, and even the intervals in the chord!

 Having this kind of information laid out in a single diagram is incredibly helpful in learning how to construct chords, how to create your own shapes, and mastering music theory.

 This chords library is perfect for guitar beginners that are looking for easy chords.

 Still, it's also useful for more advanced guitar players, as it contains challenging fingerings with stretches and bar positions.